jazelly/FinetuneLLMs/mac/README.md

 ## Slowllama

 Slowllama is a python project purely focusing on finetuning LLAMA model on MacBook.
-It offloads weights to SSD to support training of large-sized model, i.e. with 70B.
+It offloads weights to SSD to support training of large-sized model, i.e. 70B parameters.

+Please refer to `./slowllama/` for specific instructions of usage